Ruud-Wiegers/AoC-2017/README.md

 # AoC-2017
 Solutions for [Advent of Code 2017](http://adventofcode.com/), written in [Kotlin](https://kotlinlang.org/).

 With a few exceptions, the solutions are written as self-contained files.
 The coding style is firmly 'recreational'.
-More attention has been paid to 'Can I write this without variables?' than 'Will I understand this code in a month's time?'

-It's been great fun, though, and I'm definitely proud of the elegance of *some* of these solutions.
+More attention has been paid to conciseness than to legibility.
+It's been great fun though, and I'm definitely proud of the elegance of *some* of these solutions.

 ## The solutions
  * [Day 1: Inverse Captcha](src/nl/ruudwiegers/adventofcode/y2017/Day01.kt)